afrizz19/money-tracker/README.md

 - 🎯 **Income & Expense Tracking**: Add and categorize your financial transactions
 - 💰 **Real-time Balance Calculation**: See your current balance after all transactions
 - 📊 **Financial Overview**: View total income, expenses, and net balance
-- ⚙️ **Customizable Settings**: Set your initial balance and preferred currency
 - 📅 **Date & Time Tracking**: Record when each transaction occurred
 - 🗑️ **Transaction Management**: Delete transactions as needed
 - 🎨 **Modern UI**: Clean black and white theme with responsive design